August 4, 2021

 In addition to the usual tension we feel during this period, a particularly complex dread is now developing around the evolving COVID-19 saga.

 The local transmission rates of coronavirus variants are increasing.
 This means that the odds of experiencing a “normal” start to the school year are low.
-Already, USD 383 Manhattan-Ogden has announced they will require face masks, and K-State has likewise issued a mandate to mitigate the spread of the delta variant.
+Already, Manhattan-area schools and universities have issued mask mandates to mitigate the spread of the delta variant.

 The guidance given now echoes that of earlier pandemic days – and it applies to everyone – regardless of vaccination status.
 We all know the drill: Wear your mask properly, practice good hand hygiene, keep six feet of distance between yourself and others, and report symptoms.